Robert Craufurd: Peninsular campaigns

 In 1810, Craufurd was burning to vindicate his reputation and show that the confidence which Wellington placed in him was not undeserved.
 He could not forget that he was four years older than Beresford, five years older than Wellington, eight years older than Hill, yet but a junior brigadier-general in charge of a division.
 Though senior in the date of his first commission to nearly all the officers in the Peninsular Army.
 Craufurd was six years junior to Picton and one year junior to Hope.

-The Light Division was pushed forward to the Spanish frontier, and lay in the villages about Almeida, with its outposts pushed forward to the line of the River Águeda.
-From March to July 1810 Craufurd accomplished the extraordinary feat of guarding a front of 40 miles against an active enemy of six-fold force, without suffering his line to be pierced, or allowing the French to gain any information whatever of the host in his rear.
-He was in constant and daily touch with Ney’s corps, yet was never surprised, and never thrust back save by absolutely overwhelming strength; he never lost a detachment, never failed to detect every move of the enemy, and never sent his commander false intelligence.
-This was the result of system and science, not merely of vigilance and activity.
+The Light Division moved to the Spanish frontier and was stationed in the villages near Almeida, with outposts at the River Águeda.
+From March to July 1810, Craufurd guarded a 40-mile front against a larger force.
+During this period, the line remained intact and the French did not obtain information regarding the forces behind the division.
+Craufurd maintained contact with Ney’s corps; he was not surprised and retreated only when facing a larger force.
+He lost no detachments, reported enemy movements, and provided intelligence to his commander.

 Whilst there were four bridges, there were also some fifteen fords between Ciudad Rodrigo and the mouth of the Águeda, which were practicable in dry weather for all arms, and several of them could be used even after a day or two of rain.
 Special report were made of the state of the fords every morning and the rapidity of its rises was particularly marked.
 Beacons were prepared on conspicuous height so as to communicate information as to the enemy's offensive movements.
 As Napier remarked in his History, seven minutes sufficed for the division to get under arms in the middle of the night, and a quarter of an hour, night or day, to bring it in order of battle to its alarm posts, with baggage loaded and assembled at a convenient distance to the rear.